 Minimizes Serious Falls

-This tells you the percentage of residents that sustained a fall leading to serious injury.
+This tells you the percent of residents who sustained a fall leading to severe injury.

 Minimizes Urinary Tract Infections

 In Parkview Manor Care Center, 3.09% of Patients had UTIs

 This figure indicates the percentage of long-term stay residents who have experienced UTI's.
 UTI's could be a sign of poor nursing care.
 However, this statistic could be misleading for certain facilities due to inconsistent reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication